 Spend the afternoon letting your nose guide you as you make your way through the Spice Bazaar (which is much more manageable than the Grand Baazar).
 There are potions for every ailment, Turkish delights and an endless array of spices for edible souvenirs to bring home.
 Afterward, walk over to the Eminonu waterfront to get a “balik ekmek” (fish sandwich) from one of the decorated fishing boats and eat it at one of the provided plastic tables nearby.
 For those who are fans of all things sour, grab some “tursu” (pickles) or “tursu suyu” (pickle juice) for brave souls from a vendor nearby the pier.

 If there is one thing you must see, it’s Topkapi Palace, where the lives of Sultans and their families played out.
 The separate Harem is also worth experiencing (and less crowded since it requires an extra ticket).
 Fun fact: they still film popular period soap operas within the palace and you can often see the camera equipment scattered around the grounds.
 Not surprisingly the palace is spacious and can take a few hours to make your way around.
 Adjacent to Topkapi Palace is Gulhane Park, the city’s oldest park and is an ideal spot to wander around amid families and couple picnicking on the grass.

 Where To Stay

 An excellent budget option that is centrally located and is a 5-minute walk from the Blue Mosque and Hagia Sophia.
 The hostel is great for solo travelers, and is spotless and recently renovated.
 The best part is the rooftop terrace where you can relax with an ice cold Efes and take in the panoramic city views below.

-Pera Palace Hotel-located near the Galata Tower, this stunning hotel feels like you have time-traveled back in time.
+Located near the Galata Tower, this stunning luxury hotel feels like you have time-traveled back in time.
 Most importantly the staff make you feel instantly at home.
 On property there’s a restaurant and bar, as well as an indoor pool and health club.
 Each room comes with a private terrace where you can put your feet up after a long day of sightseeing.